populationgenomics/talos/README.md

 - **ext_ids**: optional, path to ID mapping to present alternate IDs in the HTML report
 - **seqr_map**: optional, path to ID mapping to generate hyperlinks to Seqr in the HTML report
 - **mito**: optional, path to mitochondrial variants joint-called VCF
+- **sv**: optional, path to a single SV VCF, overlapping with the small-variant data

 The TSV file can contain any number of rows, each representing a distinct Cohort.
 A parallel Annotation & Talos run will be triggered for each input row, writing to a distinct output folder.
 An example TSV file has been provided to demonstrate.